Winston-Lin/dziganto.github.io/_posts/2017-5-8-EMR-From-Scratch.md

 6. Click **Import/Export**.
 7. Click **Choose File**, select **foxyproxy-settings.xml**, and click **Open**.
 8. In the Import FoxyProxy Settings dialog, click **Add**.
-9. Tutorial complete!
+9. FoxyProxy setup complete!

 # Step 7: Setup Zeppelin Notebook
 1. Navigate to the [Amazon EMR console](https://console.aws.amazon.com/elasticmapreduce/).
 2. Locate *Master public DNS* on your dashboard.
 3. Click on the blue text that says **SSH** to the far right of that line.
 4. A new window opens.
-Copy the command in the grey box from step 2.
+In this window, copy the command in the grey box from step 2.
 5. Open Terminal.
 6. Assuming your key is located in your *home* directory, paste this command as is and hit enter.
 *Note: if you moved your key, you will have to update the path to where your .pem file is located.*